 Even if you, as a supervisor, have to decide which instructions for citing you give to your students, the Citation Guide can still be used as a basic work.
-It is coordinated with the Ombudsperson for Good Scientific Practice and is officially recommended as a guideline for the TUM.
+It is coordinated with the Ombudspersons for Good Scientific Practice at the TUM Compliance Office and is officially recommended as a guideline for the TUM.

 Contents of the Citation Guide

 - Fundamentals: The Citation Guide explains, on the basis of copyright law and the rules for good scientific practice, why, what and when to cite.

 - FAQs: Here you will find answers to frequently asked questions about quoting images, unpublished sources, research data, student papers, co-authors and much more.

 - Recommendation for citation styles: Different types of citations are explained (author-year, numeric, footnote), for each type of citations a citation style is recommended.